tariquegfz/ocsvm_monthly_model/README.md

 - Gathers the data from GMOD that are misclassified by the model
 - Filename: GMOD_online_learning_Step_4.ipynb
 - Update the model by adding the misclassified data
+- This will update the model by each year